opensearch-project/data-prepper/examples/jaeger-hotrod/README.md

 docker-compose up -d --build
 ```

 The above command will start the Jaeger Hotrod sample, Jaeger Agent, OpenTelemetry Collector, Data Prepper, ODFE and Kibana.
+Wait for few minutes for all the containers to come up, the DataPrepper will restart till elasticsearch becomes available.

 After successful start,